geovedi/book-notes/2022/the-songs-of-the-cell.notes.md

   - They highlighted that living beings are aggregates of individualized independent cells.
   - Their insights extended beyond the recognition of cells; they proposed a deep unity of organization and function in living organisms.
 - Thematic Link to Modern Articles:
-  - The author wrote three articles about cellular medicine, cancer ecology, and viral behavior.
+  - Mukherjee wrote three articles about cellular medicine, cancer ecology, and viral behavior.
   - These articles centered on cells and cellular reengineering, hinting at an unfolding revolution in biology and medicine.
 - The Unwritten History of Cells:
   - The book chronicles the history of cells, from their discovery in the 1660s to present advancements.